 Another meeting that month with Hungarian prime minister Viktor Orban received the same treatment.

 A photo released by Orban’s press office is from a slightly different angle but shows marked differences in Tokayev’s skin and general tone.

 Motherboard unsuccessfully tried to reach Tokayev’s office for comment via fax which is the only contact method on the government’s website apart from a physical address.
 However, the number listed was six digits long, and fax numbers in Kazakhstan are at least seven digits after the area code.

 RFE/RL speculated that Kazakhstan’s former president Nursultan Nazarbayev was lightly edited in official photos as well.

 Other world leaders have been accused of altering their appearance, too.
 In 2017, I wrote about North Korea’s Kim Jong-un allegedly Photoshopping his ears to be smaller.
 President Donald Trump has also shared photos in which he’s been slimmed and his hands made longer.

 “A few years ago, we performed a small scale unpublished study by randomly downloading more than 100,000 images from Flickr and running existing forensic analysis algorithm on them,” Siwei Lyu, an associate professor at SUNY Albany whose research includes digital forensics, told Motherboard.

 “More than half of those images were likely to have been edited in certain way,” Lyu said.

-I also noticed that Getty is licensing photos of Tokayev that appear to have been digitally manipulated.
-Both of the following images are credited to the president’s office and are available on Getty’s website.
+I also noticed that Getty was licensing photos of Tokayev that appear to have been digitally manipulated.
+Both of the following images are credited to the president’s office and were available on Getty’s website as of Thursday.

 “There is a sharp line between a user sharing an edited photo on Facebook and a news agency using an edited photo,” Lyu said.